PaulaYaniz/Project1-CryptoWallet/README.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4.
-5. The user will only be able to see the data in the program after entering a password.
+4. The user will only be able to see the data in the program after entering a password.
-6. It will give value in two different currencies: EUR (Euros) and JPY (Yen).
+5. It will give value in two different currencies: EUR (Euros) and JPY (Yen).
-7. ¿The program will show graphs about ...?
-8. ¿The program will show data of the crypto in multiple dates ??? <-- hard to do
+6. The program will show statistics and graphs: total coins in the wallet, total money spent, money spent in each category

 # Criteria B: Design